 Peters, noting that Islam itself, but the boundaries drawn by European interests during the nineteenth century, is how most of the problems of the states placed in the crescent that runs from Lebanon to Pakistan, south of the Black Sea and the Caspian Sea , concluded that without a drastic realignment of this frontier the (geo) political order could not be re-established.

-Reasoning therefore on the impossibility of satisfying all the ethnic-religious components present, he drew up a map that found the right collocation at least to Kurdi, Balucchi and the Shiite Muslims, minorities these considered fundamental to restore peace in the area.
+Therefore, reasoning on the impossibility of satisfying all the ethnic-religious components present, he drew a map that would find the right place at least for Kurds, Balucchi and the Shiite Muslims, minorities these considered essential to restore peace in the area.

 In other words, he imagined a "new" Middle East, replacing the current one, this time respectful of the "anthropological" differences - and therefore ethnic, of tradition, of religion of language - of the (main) people who live there, though not in able to please all minorities present, such as Christians.